The best bakeware makes spending time in the kitchen easier and more fun! Check out my list of the baking essentials to add to your home kitchen.

 Do you love baking as much as I do?
-Perhaps you’re just getting started?
-I’ve pulled together a list of the best bakeware that every home cook should own.
+Perhaps you’re just getting started.
+If so, this list of the best bakeware that every home cook should own will help!
 While this list doesn’t cover everything I use, these are the items I use on a regular basis.
-Having the best bakeware will make baking easier and much more fun.

 Today, I’m sharing a list of my top 12 favorite bakeware items.
 I think anyone who’s serious about baking should consider most if not all of these items.

 I’ve been breaking this recommendation series into different post categories to keep the lists from becoming overwhelming.
-I have not include electronic equipment like blenders, cookware such as skillets, or kitchen tools like whisks.
+This does not include small appliances like blenders, electric cookware such as skillets, or small kitchen tools like whisks.

 You can also check out my previous two roundups if you’re seeking cookware or kitchen tools: